uppedtrout/Better-config/README.md

 Spawned at the Dawn of Ages
 Spawned in the Battle of MARDUK and TIAMAT
 Spawned in HUBUR
-With the Sign of HUBURDownloaded from www.holybooks.com Lead by KINGU . . .
+With the Sign of HUBUR
+Lead by KINGU . . .
 With haste they fled
 Through the Palace of Death